Aniket52kr/Inventory-Management-System/README.md

 # 🏗️ Bynry Inventory Backend API

-A B2B inventory management backend system for **StockFlow**, built using **Node.js, Express.js, and MySQL**.
-This project was developed as part of the **Backend Engineering Intern Case Study** for Bynry Inc.
+A scalable and modular backend system for **StockFlow**, a B2B inventory management platform.
+Built using **Node.js, Express.js, and MySQL**, this project was developed as part of the **Backend Engineering Intern Case Study** for Bynry Inc.

 ---